joymajumder23/speciality-real-estate/README.md

  11. daisyUI - used for ready made designs or components.
  12. Google Font - used for stylish fonts.
  13. Firebase - used for authentication.

+ **How to run**
+- Copy the URL of the Git project.
+- Go to the local folder and clone Git with the URL.
+- Go to command prompt and open the code.
+- npm install in command prompt.
+- npm run dev.